marcus-reyes/EEE198_UCL10/README.md

     criteria  which  results in the two attaining sub par final performances.
     Additionally, although we resolved not to extend the OS formula for convolutional layers, the training loss plots for CNN showed similar trends.
-Specifically, Mag criterion more rapidly plummets as compared to SA and Rand, however its rapid downward slope decreases as sparsity is increased.
+Specifically, Mag criterion more rapidly slows down as compared to SA and Rand, however its rapid downward slope decreases as sparsity is increased.